cleitinhodev/RenameThis/README.md

 4. **Rename**: After setting everything correctly, just click "Rename" and wait for the process to finish.
 The execution time may vary depending on the number of files in the folder.

-For more information, visit the tutorial: [Rename This Tutorial](https://www.bugzinho.com)
+For more information, visit the site: [Bugzinho.com](https://www.bugzinho.com)

 ## Important Notices